CTFEDs/Global-Accessibility-Awareness-Day-2016/decks/lightning-talk-justin.md

 ^ Because a button has an inherent accessibility role, and attendant properties and states, we do not need to assign its ARIA equivalent.

 ^ Note: not all HTML elements are inherently accessible.
 Not all browsers map inherent accessibility roles (IE, EDGE, Safari particularly poor).
-As in all tings, BALANCE.
+As in all things, BALANCE.

 ---